 All trafficking cases are different, but there are common signs.
 A victim of trafficking might:

 Children can be trafficked too.
-They will share many common signs with adult victims, but may stand out from other children because:
+They will share many common signs with adult victims but might stand out from other children because:

-- they have money or possessions that they can’t account for
+they have money or possessions they can’t account for

-- they’re emotionally unstable, eg aggressive, withdrawn or anxious
+they’re emotionally unstable, for example, aggressive, withdrawn or anxious

 If you want confidential advice about trafficking before calling the police, there are a number of specialist organisations you can talk to.
 You can contact:

-- the NSPCC’s helpline on 0808 8005 000 if you think a child is in danger of trafficking
+NSPCC's helpline on 0808 800 5000 if you think a child is in danger of trafficking

 What happens after you report trafficking